drdpj/MidiKeyboardBluePill/README.md

 The circuit provided specifies a particular opto-isolator (which just happened to be the SMT part I had available) - you can use whatever circuit you like that fits with the midi 1.0 spec.
 I, and others, have had this working fine with a 6N138.

 If you'd like to update the firmware on a pre-built unit, you'll need an st-link.
-If you have a nucleo development board, it has an ST-LINK V2 built in, failing that, The very cheap £5 ones work fine (e.g. https://www.amazon.co.uk/DAOKAI-Downloader-Programmer-STM8STM32-Programming/dp/B09WVQNFNM), but they need to be used in conjunction with ST-LINK Utility rather than CubeProgrammer.
+If you have a nucleo development board, it has an ST-LINK V2 built in.
+Failing that, the very cheap £5 ones work fine (e.g. https://www.amazon.co.uk/DAOKAI-Downloader-Programmer-STM8STM32-Programming/dp/B09WVQNFNM), but they need to be used in conjunction with ST-LINK Utility rather than CubeProgrammer.
 It's available here: https://www.st.com/en/development-tools/stsw-link004.html

 Connect GND to GND, SWCLK to SWCLK, SWDIO to SWDIO.
 Don't connect ANYTHING to +3.3V.